 Why wouldn’t you want to work with us?!
 If you’re truly passionate about what we do and can see yourself with our tree logo on your back, keep your eyes out for ads on Seek.com.au

-There are plenty of council 3-hour parks along Unley Road and Greenhill road as well as the side streets near TreeClimb, so be sure to leave with plenty of time to find a park and get to your check-in time without any stress.
+There are 3-hour parks along Unley Road and Greenhill Road which are all Council regulated.
+Side streets near TreeClimb also have parking available.
+Be sure to leave with plenty of time to find a park and get to your check-in time without any stress.
 We strongly encourage public transport, car-pooling or being prepared for a short walk from your car.
-Click here for more details on parking and where to go.

 We have hot, cold drinks and snack food in our eco hut, as well as comfortable areas to relax and enjoy the views.
 There are also lots of open grassed areas if you’d like to bring a rug or chair to observe the action.

 Age is not an issue!
 If your child is equal to or greater than 100cm tall and can safely fit into a harness and successfully navigate the practice course they are welcome to participate.
 However if your child is between 3-5 years old, it may be a much more enjoyable experience for them to make it through the challenging course with guidance from an older sibling or friend.
 The Grand Course requires a minimum height of 135cm.
 However, please note if your child is 14 years or under, they will always need a parent or guardian at TreeClimb.
 Our crew are there to offer training and guidance, however at times there is nothing better than parental support and encouragement even from the ground.

 TreeClimb is built upon the value of challenge by choice.
 Both the Grand and Children’s courses have various levels of difficulty and exertion.
 For this reason, TreeClimb is not suitable for pregnant women, climbers with heart conditions, high blood pressure or knee, hip, ankle or back problems.
 Other than that, we encourage climbers of all physical abilities to push themselves and enjoy the tree tops.